The Role of the Amicus in Divorce

 What Should I Do if the Amicus Fails?

-If the amicus fails to perform as a detached third party then your attorney should move the court to discharge the amiucus as not competent.
-If this argument fails, your attorney’s job will be to point out the failures of the amicus to the court at the proper time.
+If the amicus fails to perform as a detached third party then your lawyer should move the court to discharge the amiucus as not competent.
+If this argument fails, your lawyer’s job will be to point out the failures of the amicus to the court at the proper time.

 If you have been involved in a child custody case involving a amicus, it is in your best interest that you contact an experienced Houston family law lawyer.
-The attorneys at Conner & Lindamood, P.C. will work diligently for a successful outcome whatever your circumstances may be.
-For further information or to schedule an appointment please contact us at (713) 654-2112 or visit us online for assistance.
+The lawyers at Lindamood & Robinson, P.C. will work diligently for a successful outcome whatever your circumstances may be.
+For further information or to schedule an appointment please contact us at 713-654-2112 or visit us online for assistance.